Pacific Southwest, Region 9: Superfund

 The in-situ treatment of hexavalent chromium effectively reduced concentrations in groundwater such that EPA determined that the groundwater extraction system could be shut down.
 The groundwater treatment system has been dismantled and removed from the site.
 Currently, low levels of hexavalent chromium and arsenic remain in groundwater at levels above cleanup goals.

 EPA modified the groundwater remedial action again on March 30, 2007, in a second ROD Amendment.
-This ROD Amendment #2 modifies the previously selected groundwater remedy for treating contaminated groundwater at the Site.
+This ROD Amendment #2 modified the previously selected groundwater remedy for treating contaminated groundwater at the Site.
 The revisions affect both the groundwater cleanup standards and cleanup methodology selected in the 1991 ROD and revisions.

 The groundwater remedy outlined in this ROD Amendment #2 provides for: a) in-situ treatment to address residual levels of arsenic contamination in groundwater beneath and downgradient of the Site, b) monitored natural attenuation to address residual hexavalent chromium, any remaining levels of arsenic following the in-situ treatment, and secondary contaminants generated by the in-situ treatment, and c) a revised cleanup goal of 10 micrograms per liter (µg/L) for arsenic in groundwater impacted by Site activities.